microsoft/industry/foundations/powerPlatform/readme.md

 ## Identity and access

-Identity and access to the Power Platform, the environments, and the applications, components, and solutions within the environments must be carefully thought through in parallel with assigned licenses.
+Identity and access to the Power Platform, the environments, the applications, components, and solutions within the environments must be carefully thought through in parallel with assigned licenses.
-Further, for data, security in Dataverse is there to ensure users can do the work they need to do with the least amount of friction, while still protecting the data and services.
+Furthermore, for data, security in Dataverse is there to ensure users can do their work with the least amount of friction, while still protecting the data and services.
 Security in Dataverse can be implemented as a simple security model with broad access all the way to highly complex security models where users have specific record and field level access.

 ### Design considerations

-* Licensing is the first control-gate to allowing access to Power Platform components
+* Licensing is the first control-gate to allowing access to Power Platform components.
-* Ability to create applications and flows is controlled by security roles in the context of an environment
+* Ability to create applications and flows is controlled by security roles in the context of an environment.
-* Environments act as a security boundary, allowing different security requirements to be implemented in each environment
+* Environments act as a security boundary, allowing different security requirements to be implemented in each environment.
-* The security and RBAC model for Environments with - and without Dataverse are different
+* The security and RBAC model for Environments with - and without Dataverse are different.
-* Environments with Dataverse supports more advanced security models to control access to data and services within the Dataverse environment
+* Environments with Dataverse support more advanced security models to control access to data and services within the Dataverse environment.
 * A user's ability to see and use apps is controlled by sharing the application with the user.
-Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles, and sharing of model-driven apps is done via Dataverse security roles
+  * Sharing of canvas apps is done directly with a user or Azure AD group but is still subject to Dataverse security roles.
+  * Sharing of model-driven apps is done via Dataverse security roles.
-* If an Environment is first created without Dataverse and its get added later, the Dataverse roles will take over for controlling security in the Environment and all environment admins and makers are automatically migrated
+* If an Environment is first created without Dataverse and it gets added later, the Dataverse roles will take over for controlling security in the Environment and all environment admins and makers are automatically migrated.

 ### Design recommendations

-* Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users
+* Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users.
-* Organize the AAD groups that streamlines and simplifies RBAC for the environments per the functions and requirements for the business units and application teams
+* Organize the AAD groups that streamline and simplify RBAC for the environments per the functions and requirements for the business units and application teams.
-* User Conditional Access Policies in Azure AD to grant/prevent access to Power Apps and Power Automate based upon user/group, device, and location
+* Use Conditional Access Policies in Azure AD to grant/prevent access to Power Apps and Power Automate based upon user/group, device, and location.

 ## Security, governance, and compliance